Dr Zeyn SaigolResearch Associate Ocean Systems Laboratory (OSL) School of Engineering & Physical Sciences Edinburgh, EH14 4AS, UK

-Previously I worked on the GeRT project at Birmingham, which is creating smart software to make humanoid robots capable of handling novel objects in an office or household setting.
-In collaboration with Richard Dearden I developed ways of learning generic actions from example task scripts, which is part of Work Package 1 of the project.
+Prior to that I worked on the GeRT project in Birmingham's Intelligent Robotics Lab, which created smart software to make humanoid robots capable of handling novel objects in an office or household setting.
+In collaboration with Richard Dearden I developed ways of learning generic actions from example task scripts, which was part of Work Package 1 of the project.

 My PhD was supervised by Jeremy Wyatt and Richard Dearden, and was on planning under uncertainty in the domain of autonomous underwater vehicles (AUVs).
 The aim was for the submersible robot to make decisions to maximise the scientific reward obtained from a mission – for example, it should weigh up the probability of finding another site of interest against the risk of running out of battery before it is able to return to the surface.
 There are some movies of my novel algorithms in action available (DIVX encoded).
 This work was in collaboration with Bramley Murton from the National Oceanography Centre, Southampton.